centennial-oss/consolation-android/README.md

 #### Rationale for Upstreaming Declination

 * libuvc has not been updated in nearly 3 years with dozens of open PRs piling up, so it is unlikely that our overhaul would ever be incorporated into that apparently dormant or abandoned project.
-* Alexey's UVCCamera fork has gained little traction since its creation in late 2024, is largely unchanged from Saki's original project excecpt the addition of a flutter plugin, and has not seen a new release in over a year (and just a few months after the fork was created).
+* Alexey's UVCCamera fork has gained little traction since its creation in late 2024, is largely unchanged from Saki's original project except for the addition of a flutter plugin, and has not seen a new release in over a year (and just a few months after the fork was created).
 It appears to be headed towards dormancy.

 ## Contributor Disclosure